 What is a Fire Damper?

-Fire and smoke dampers are fitted in ductwork to prevent the spread of fire through the use of fire-resistance rated walls and floors (which is why Fire Damper Testing is so necessary).
+Fire and smoke dampers are fitted in ductwork to prevent the spread of fire, they are usually used whenever there is a fire resistance wall (which is why Fire Damper Testing is so necessary).
 Fire dampers are responsible for slowing or stopping a fire inside of a Heating, Ventilation and Air Conditioning (HVAC) system, helping to minimise any damage to the structure itself and most importantly to protect the people within the building.

 Why do Fire and Smoke Dampers fail?

 Foreign materials and particulates such as dirt, combustible dust, and debris can accumulate within the ductwork.
 These foreign materials can impair the proper functioning of the fire dampers, leaving the building occupants at risk in the event of a fire.
-Typical issues also include obstructions or damage to the fire damper, poor hinges or parts, misalignment, bent tracks, rust, or damaged frames or blades.
+Typical issues also include obstructions to access the fire damper, poor installation hinges damage to parts , misalignment, bent tracks, damper coil spring twist, corrosion, heavy contamination, transit stap in situ rust, or damaged frames or blades.

 It might take only one faulty damper to allow the spread of a fire, therefore it is imperative annual fire damper testing (i.e. fire damper drop testing) and inspections are completed by competent engineers.

 Why should they be tested?

 The British Standard 9999:2017 gives clear guidance that covers routine visual inspection and maintenance of ventilation and air conditioning ductwork and states that all fire dampers should be tested not exceeding a 12 months period.

 The BS 9999 legislation on fire damper maintenance states that all fire dampers must be tested by a competed person after they have been installed and at regular intervals not exceeding two years.